Europe

 No hay anuncios

-The French Minister of Foreign Affairs denounced the "instrumentalization of the drama" that the American embassy had carried out.
-"We should not receive any lessons, especially regarding violence, from the reactionary international," he retorted.
+The French Minister of Foreign Affairs denounced the "instrumentalization of the drama" carried out by the American embassy.
+"We must not receive any lessons, especially regarding violence, from the reactionary international," he snapped.
 Barrot summoned Charles Kushner again, who this time also did not attend the meeting.
 In his place, he sent a member of the embassy.

 “When one has the honor of representing one's country in France, one respects the customs of diplomacy and responds to the summons of the Ministry of Foreign Affairs”, the minister indignantly stated on France Info.
 The new offense was the last straw: Jean Noël Barrot announced that he was vetoing Kushner's direct access to the French government.
 It is a more symbolic than real measure, but it highlights the growing fragility of diplomatic relations between Paris and Washington.